vectordotdev/vector/website/docs/reference/sinks/aws_s3.md

 <Field
   common={false}
   defaultValue={"memory"}
   enumValues={{"memory":"Stores the sink's buffer in memory.
-This is more performant (~3x), but less durable.
-Data will be lost if Vector is restarted abruptly.","disk":"Stores the sink's buffer on disk.
-This is less performance (~3x),  but durable.
+This is more performant, but less durable.
+Data will be lost if Vector is restarted forcefully.","disk":"Stores the sink's buffer on disk.
+This is less performant, but durable.
 Data will not be lost between restarts."}}
   examples={["memory","disk"]}
   name={"type"}
   path={"buffer"}